dataforseo/TypeScriptClient/docs/interfaces/IKnowledgeGraphDataforseoLabsSerpElementItem.md

 > `optional` **url**: `string`

-relevant URL in SERP
+relevant URL of the Ad element in SERP

 #### Defined in

-main.ts:97340
+main.ts:96436

 ***